 DeafIT: An IT conference that stands for accessibility, diversity & inclusion.

-DeafIT is the only non-profit organization offering an IT event in Germany with a diverse, inclusive and low-barrier program, a wide range of professional lectures and workshops related to information technology.
+DeafIT is the only non-profit organisation offering an IT event in Germany with a diverse, inclusive and accessible programme and a broad range of professional talks and workshops on information technology.
 The DeafIT conference is accessible to everyone in sign language, written and spoken language.

 We are committed to a low-barrier, diverse and inclusive event:

-All visitors, whether deaf, hard of hearing, CI-wearing, hearing, young or old, should enjoy continuing education together, be able to exchange ideas and experience both empowerment and diversity for higher professional goals.
+All visitors, regardless of whether they are deaf, hard of hearing, cochlear implant users, hearing, young or old, should enjoy the training together, be able to exchange ideas and experience both empowerment and diversity for higher professional goals.

 Why is there DeafIT conference?

-There should be the least barrier education and information event, especially for Sign language user, the Hearing impaired, and hearing IT professionals.
+There must be a low barrier education and information event, especially for sign language users, hearing impaired and hearing IT professionals.